“What If…” Mini Grants

 Can I re-apply if my grant is denied?

-Yes, absolutely.
-The Resident Review Committee always gives feedback and reasons why they deny a grant.
-Oftentimes you will be asked to reapply after you address whatever concerns they may have had.
+Yes, absolutely!
+We always strive to give feedback and reasons why a grant is denied.
+Oftentimes you will be asked to reapply after you address whatever concerns we may have had.

 I got the grant, but things aren’t going as planned, what should I do?

 Call Sheria if you need to talk about a new timeline, new budget, an extension on your reporting deadline, etc.